awesome-jobs/vietnam/README.md

 * Android/iOS
 * all .Net based languages
 * UI/UX

-We are _NOT_ taking any PHP jobs here.
+* PHP/Lavarel/Symphony

+We are open to stack that are not listed too.

 ### How to submit a new job post?